kragen/laserboot/README.md

 the adoption of such systems is somewhat impeded by the difficulty in making them work and figuring out why they don’t work when they don’t.

-Design parametrically is generally a *recursive* process: a parametric design includes smaller parametric designs within it.
+Designing parametrically is generally a *recursive* process: a parametric design includes smaller parametric designs within it.
 For example, a [planar spring snap-fit joint](http://www.deferredprocrastination.co.uk/blog/2013/so-whats-a-practical-laser-cut-clip-size/)